MattMattV/my-stars/README.md

 - [spoofgo](https://github.com/sabey/spoofgo) - An Application for Spoofing Movement written in Golang
 - [chaosmonkey](https://github.com/Netflix/chaosmonkey) - Chaos Monkey is a resiliency tool that helps applications tolerate random instance failures.
 - [the-internet](https://github.com/nsec/the-internet) - The code of our Internet simulator
-- [hugo](https://github.com/spf13/hugo) - A Fast and Flexible Static Site Generator built with love in GoLang
+- [hugo](https://github.com/gohugoio/hugo) - A Fast and Flexible Static Site Generator built with love in GoLang.
 - [esh](https://github.com/gurinderhans/esh) - esh - easy SSH, interact with your SSH server from your local bash
 - [teleconsole](https://github.com/gravitational/teleconsole) - Command line tool to share your UNIX terminal and forward local TCP ports to people you trust.
 - [micro](https://github.com/zyedidia/micro) - A modern and intuitive terminal-based text editor